RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

 account that these permissions will not be available for everybody in the workspace.
 Individual members will receive only the highest permissions possible for their role in the workspace.

 Look at the table below for a quick reference of the permissions every workspace member can get depending on their role in the workspace.
-For example, if you give *Contributor* permissions to the whole workspace, its *Owners* and *Members* will be able to modify the dashboard, but *Viewers* will only receive permissions to view and share the dashboard.
+For example, if you give *Contributor* permissions to the whole workspace, its *Owners* and *Contributors* will be able to modify the dashboard, but *Viewers* will only receive permissions to view and share the dashboard.
 This is the highest level of permissions possible for their role in general.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}